The Untold Truth Of The Michelin Guide

 Though Bernard did suffer from depression, his family believes that the financial pressure he was under was a factor in his death.
 According to estimations, had he lost one Michelin star, the restaurant would have lost 40% of its sales.

-In 2007, Pixar studio released the movie Ratatouille.
-In this cartoon, 2 characters were inspired by french chefs:
+In 2007, Pixar Studio released the movie Ratatouille.
+In this cartoon, 2 characters were inspired by French chefs:

 • Auguste Gusteau was inspired by Bernard Loiseau and Paul Bocuse, and named in homage to Auguste Escoffier.